 Go to SCSI Controller DVD Drive and browse the ISO downloaded from the MS site.

-Once mounted ISO soure selected, then provide the destination directory name and click next.
-According to the customization verify the summary and click next.
+Once the mounted ISO source is selected, provide the destination directory name and click next.
+According to the customization, verify the summary and click next.

 Post next Operating system will be imported to the deployment share folder.
-Once process completed click on finish.
+Once the process is completed, click on finish.

 Select Windows 10 Version – Enterprise

-Now all edition of the Win10 image .WIM will be available on the deployment share, keep the required ones and delete others.
+Now all editions of the Win10 image.WIM will be available on the deployment share, keep the required ones and delete others.

-Select the wim file has to be deleted from the deployment share and right click delete.
-Post validate the wim files and check the option “Completely delete these items, even if there are copies in the other folder”
+Select the wim file that must be deleted from the deployment share and right-click delete.
+Post validate the wim files and check the option “Completely delete these items, even if there are copies in the other folder.”

 Click next and finish.